 Moreover, implementations with HSMs suffer from the fact that if the authentication token or HSM client is compromised, an attacker can empty the wallet.
 Indeed, compromise of the client’s credentials or the transaction generation code is all it takes to do this, and these items don’t live inside the HSM.

-At Fireblocks, we combine MPC and HSM technologies to exponentially increase the security of the system and create a real defense-in-depth security architecture.
+At Fireblocks, we combine MPC and HSM technologies to exponentially increase the security of the system and create a real defense-in-depth crypto security platform.

 In this way, all of Fireblocks’ MPC key material is stored and distributed across hardware isolated Intel SGX technology-enabled servers (Intel’s Secure Enclave) and mobile device secure enclaves (TEE).
 In addition, the execution of the MPC algorithm and the Policy Engine are all implemented inside of the secure enclave, preventing malicious external and internal actors from modifying the execution or policy engine.

-→ To learn more about MPC and how it is implemented in the Fireblocks platform, download our ‘End-to-End Security Platform for Transferring Digital Assets’ White Paper.
+To learn more about MPC and how it is implemented in the Fireblocks platform, download our ‘Fireblocks’ Multi-layer Philosophy for Securing Digital Assets’ white paper.